cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

   - Damages of building
   - An act of nature (e.g., earthquakes, fires (including sprayed water for neighborhoods fire), water outage, flood)
   - Other reasons (e.g., facilities are unavailable, or access to the facilities are prohibited by law/regulations/authorities.)
-- In a case where it’s difficult to continue the system
+- In a case where it's difficult to continue the system
   - In a case of becoming difficult to continue running an emergency electric generator.
   - Long suspension of public transportation services, a pandemic of disease, lack of human resources by an act of nature.
   - Failure of a communication network
   - Failure of equipment
   - Failure of the system (regardless of reasons such as failure of a program or cyber attacks)
   - Loss of paper wallet or hardware wallet.
-  - Suspension of outsourcing contractor’s business
+  - Suspension of outsourcing contractor's business
   - Leakage or loss of signature key
 - In the case of becoming difficult to continue business
   - Business-suspension order by law/regulations.